Jonassavas/matplotlib/Report.md

 The streamplot() function took 79.3103448275862% of its branches, 23 out of 29, during the tests.
 //Klara's new result:
 The streamplot() function took 93.10344827586206% of its branches, 27 out of 29, during the tests.

+//Ronan's old result:
+The subplot() function took 88.88888888888889% of its branches, 16 out of 18, during the tests.
+//Ronan's new result:
+The subplot() function took 100% of its branches, 18 out of 18, during the tests.
 ```

 #### Jonas: